The Center for Cosmetic Surgery

 At the Center for Cosmetic Surgery, our surgeons use both saline and the latest silicone gel breast implants; both types are safe, and each device has advantages and drawbacks.

-To address the drawbacks of standard saline implants while maintaining the safety and ease of use, engineers created the Serene breast implant (formerly the “Ideal Implant”).
+To address these drawbacks while maintaining the safety and ease of use, engineers created the Serene breast implant (formerly the “Ideal Implant”).
 This is a multi-lumen saline device that has 2 saline chambers and multiple baffles that make them feel better and move more naturally than other saline implants.
-They also have a lower rupture rate than many implants.
-There are limited sizes and shapes available, however, and the implants have a relatively high price.
-For patients who prefer saline, can find an implant that fits their dimensions, and are OK with the price, Serene implants may be an excellent choice.
+They also have a lower rupture rate than many competitors.
+There are limited sizes and shapes available, however, and they are relatively expensive.
+If you prefer saline and can find an implant that fits your dimensions and can afford the price, Serene implants may be an excellent choice.

-Although they have many advantages, silicone breast implants are more expensive and are more challenging to evaluate for rupture, as they don’t change in volume if the implant is compromised.
-Both MRI and ultrasound are recommended modalities to evaluate the integrity of silicone implants.
+Although they have many advantages, silicone breast implants are more expensive and are more challenging to evaluate for rupture, as they don’t change in volume if they are compromised.
+We recommend either MRI or ultrasound tests to evaluate their integrity.
 Ultrasounds, in particular, are quite useful and convenient.
-At the Center for Cosmetic Surgery, our commitment to state-of-the-art technology means that we offer in-office ultrasound as a part of our consultation process for patients with preexisting breast implants.
+At The Center for Cosmetic Surgery, our commitment to state-of-the-art technology means that we offer in-office ultrasound as a part of our consultation process for patients with preexisting breast implants.

 You can read more about selecting your best implant size on our blog.

-In addition to implant volume, choosing an implant with appropriate dimensions is of paramount importance.
+In addition to size, choosing an implant with appropriate dimensions is of paramount importance.
 A patient with wider breasts tends to need a wider implant, while narrower breasts do better with implants with smaller base diameters.
 To accommodate a variety of different body types and aesthetic goals, implants come in different profiles, which are different base-diameter-to-projection ratios.
-Simply put, lower-profile implants are flatter and have less projection, while higher-profile implants have more projection relative to their base width.
-Patients desiring a more subtle augmentation or those who already have significant breast volume may do better with lower-profile implants.
-Those wishing for a more augmented look will usually prefer the additional projection and roundness that high-profile implants confer.
-In addition to helping choose volume, our Vectra 3D imaging system can simulate before and after photos of our patients with different shapes and profiles of implants, an invaluable asset when making such an important decision.
+Those wishing for a more augmented look will usually prefer the additional projection and roundness of high-profile implants.
+In addition to helping choose volume, our Vectra 3D imaging system can simulate before and after photos of our patients with different shapes and profiles, an invaluable asset when making such an important decision.

 You can read more about selecting implant profile and shape on our blog.